intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 Load cache control policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The table below defines the valid combinations of cache controls used by load intrinsics.
+The table below defines the valid combinations of two-level cache controls used by load intrinsics.

 =============== ================